Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 - Plan purchases
 - Qualitative data obtained through surveys

-From a macro-level, elements of the season will be important.
+Elements of the season will be important from a macro level.
 Some of our analysis will cover a top-down approach to forecasting sales and revenue.

 ## Simulating season data